slatedb/slatedb-go/docs/adr/0003-read-and-write-sequence.md

 3. Compactor (compact L0 level to further levels/SortedRuns)

 ### Sequence of ops for PUT
-(Assumption AwaitFlush is true i.e. PUT will wait till write is durably committed)
+(Assumption AwaitDurable is true i.e. PUT will wait till write is durably committed)

 1. Write KV to WAL
 2. Every FlushInterval duration, a background goroutine WALFLushTask will do the following: